 When they finally escaped after years in captivity, they faced new hardships from poverty and ostracization due to their time with the LRA.
 After many years struggling to rebuild their lives, Amony and Acan became leaders and spokespeople for women who have survived these ordeals.
 Both published books about their experiences.

-In 2008, they helped establish the Ugandan Women’s Advocacy Network, which now represents 900 survivors.
+In 2008, they helped establish the Ugandan Women’s Advocacy Network - will open in a new tab, which now represents 900 survivors.
 The women have banded together to heal and advocate for reparations such as access to health care, financial compensation, education and recognition of inheritance rights for their children born in captivity.

 In June of this year, the government of Uganda approved a long-awaited Transitional Justice Policy, which sets up a framework of processes to seek sustainable peace, accountability, justice and reconciliation after decades of devastating civil war.